 Citations are publications that use Tocris products.
 Selected citations for CGP 36216 hydrochloride include:

-Chen et al (2015) Morphine disinhibits glutamatergic input to VTA dopamine neurons and promotes dopamine neuron excitation.
+Chen et al (2015) Morphine disinhibits glutamatergic input to VTA DA neurons and promotes DA neuron excitation.
 J Neurosci 4 PMID: 26208338

 Do you know of a great paper that uses CGP 36216 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.